Eddi Reader (album)

-Eddi Reader is the second studio album by Eddi Reader released in the United Kingdom on 20 June 1994.
+Eddi Reader is the second studio album by the Scottish singer Eddi Reader released in the United Kingdom on 20 June 1994 by Blanco y Negro Records.

-The album was recorded in America with producer Greg Penny (k.d. lang's producer on Ingenue), and was the first to feature songs written and co-written with future regular cohort Boo Hewerdine.
+The album was recorded in America with producer Greg Penny (k.d. lang's producer on Ingénue), and was the first to feature songs written and co-written with future regular cohort Boo Hewerdine.
 It also featured four songs written by ex Fairground Attraction member Mark Nevin.

 With major label backing and extensive radio & MTV-play for the single "Patience of Angels" it is Reader's most successful chart album to date, going Top 40 in the UK in its first week of release.

-On the strength of this success, Reader received Best British Female at the Brit Awards the following year.
+On the strength of this success, Reader received the Brit Award for British Female Solo Artist the following year.

 Two additional singles were released: "Joke (I'm Laughing)" and "Dear John".
 The latter was co-written by Kirsty MacColl and originally intended for her 1993 album Titanic Days.
 However MacColl was going through a divorce at the time and felt the song was too painful to release and offered the track to Reader.
 It would later resurface as a demo recording on the 2005 re-released Titanic Days.
 Reader has worked with Kirsty's half brothers Neill and Calum MacColl.